 Data Sources and Tracking Implementation

-Start by treating tracking as a data contract between marketing, product, and analytics — define the events you expect, the identifiers you’ll use, and the SLAs for data quality.
-Set up a single analytics property (typically `GA4`) and a tag layer (`Google Tag Manager` or equivalent) first, then map UTM conventions, events, and CRM identifiers so every system speaks the same language.
-The practical outcome: reliable, auditable signals for content performance and lead attribution.
+Begin by considering tracking as a data agreement among marketing, product, and analytics teams.
+Clearly outline the events you expect, the identifiers to use, and the standards for data quality.
+First, create a single analytics property, usually GA4, and use a tag layer like Google Tag Manager.
+Then, set UTM conventions, events, and CRM identifiers so that all systems communicate clearly.

 How to validate tags and events

-- Manual test flows: Navigate test pages, complete forms, and inspect `dataLayer` and `Network` calls in DevTools.
+- Manual test flows: Navigate test pages, complete forms, and inspect

-- Event replay: Send test events from staging to confirm ingestion and conversion mapping.
+GTM Previewor browser extensions to confirm triggers and payloads. - Event replay: Send test events from staging to confirm ingestion and conversion mapping.

 Handling mismatched data and cleaning